MyTooliT/ICOc/Documentation/Tutorials.md

    test-stu -k eeprom -k connection
    ```

----

-**Note:** For the STU (flash) test to work correctly:

-1. Connect the **programming board** to the USB port of the computer and the programming port of the STU **first**.

-2. Only after that connect the **power injector to the power adapter**.

-If you reverse this order, then the programmer might not work.
-If you do not connect the power injector, then the STU test might fail because of a CAN bus error:

-> Bus error: an error counter reached the 'heavy'/'warning' limit

----

 ### Firmware Versions

 The (non-exhaustive) table below shows the compatible firmware for a certain device.
 The production tests assume that you use **firmware that includes the bootloader**.